 - Occasional babysitting should be remunerated at roughly the same rate as above, provided that the family gives you sufficient notice each time they need you for babysitting.

 - For travelling expenses, you should request around R3.00 to R4.00 per kilometre for all travelling done for the family in your own car during your working hours.
-Instead of calculating the amount each time, you can also suggest to the family to add a set amount of your salary to cover you average driving expenses.
+Instead of calculating the amount each time, you can also suggest that the family add a set amount to your salary to cover your average driving expenses.